lukehsiao/lctes-p27/README.md

 Note that you must navigate to the directory before running the script, since the script will automatically unpack into the `data` directory.

-For example, to download the Op-Amp dataset:
+For example, to download the Operation Amplifier dataset:

 ```bash
 $ cd hack/opamps/